Hube2/wp-schema-org-in-editor/README.md

-# Allow Schema Markup in WordPress (WP) Content Editor
+# Allow Schema.Org Markup in WordPress (WP) Content Editor

 Modifies allowed elements in WordPress and TinyMCE to allow the schema.org attributes `itemscope`, `itemtype`, `itemprop`, `content` and `datetime` in HTML elements.
 Also allows the `div` HTML element. 'div' elements can be